cjilbert504/stay_koation/Notes.md

 Ask Jenn about adding dependecies after a project is already started and how to update the project to know to require the new dependecies.

-Ask Jenn about commiting to github and using github in general.